vscosta/yap/docs/md/attributes.md

   ).
 ~~~~~

-The user defined attribute_goals/1 attributes from this module to residual goals
+Translate attributes from this module to residual goals:

 ~~~~~
 attribute_goals(X) -->